aws-samples/lambda-refarch-webapp/README.md

 This demo demonstrates receiving votes via text message from users via a phone number.
 To duplicate the system built by this architecture, you will need to setup a phone number with third-party, like [Twilio](http://twilio.com).
 For full details, read [our post](https://medium.com/aws-activate-startup-blog/building-dynamic-dashboards-using-aws-lambda-and-amazon-dynamodb-streams-part-ii-b2d883bebde5) on the [AWS Startup Collection at Medium](https://medium.com/aws-activate-startup-blog).

-Step 1 - Create a CloudFormation Stack with the [template](https://s3.amazonaws.com/awslambda-reference-architectures/web-app/lambda_webapp.template) using a lowercase name for the stack
+Step 1 - Create a CloudFormation Stack with the [template](https://s3.amazonaws.com/awslambda-reference-architectures/web-app/lambda_webapp.template) using a lowercase name for the stack.

 Step 2 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create a new resource with a `/vote` endpoint.
 Assign a POST method that has the `Integration Request` type of "Lambda Function," and point to the Lambda function created by the CloudFormation script that receives votes from your third-party voting service (in this example, Twilio).